alexhalcazar/CLI_Recipes_API/README.md

 ## Reporting Issues

-If you encounter any issues or have suggesttions for improvement, please [create an issue](https://github.com/alexhalcazar/CLI_Recipes_API/issues)
+If you encounter any issues or have suggestions for improvement, please [create an issue](https://github.com/alexhalcazar/CLI_Recipes_API/issues)

 ## Authors